josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 So let's poke at that notion a little, before moving on.
 (Because ultimately, it doesn't really matter much if we're not focused on the right things in the first place.)

-### Five good reasons to question LLM code quality
+### Five reasons to question LLM code quality

 The technology is moving quickly, and it's conceivable that at some point, LLMs may catch up to or overtake humans in code quality.
 At this point, however, it's fair to say that hasn't happened yet, for a few reasons:

-- The studies above overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
+- The studies above overwhelmingly point to a reduction in the quality and reliability, relative to human control groups.
 Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
 Seems like mostly the people who believe it are taking it on faith.</footnote>

 - LLMs were trained on average code, and thus generally have average outputs.
 They're likely to throw React/NextJS at every problem, even when that's a horrible decision, just because that's what most mediocre developers would do.<footnote>React is a questionable choice for anything in 2026—Nuxt, SvelteKit, and others do virtually everything NextJS does, with _massively_ better performance (and less vendor lock-in)—but it's an _especially_ bad choice if you're letting an LLM write all the code anyway.
 Literally the only reason to pick React was because everybody knew it already; it's the default.
 But when the reason to pick the default is gone, and your LLM already knows all the other options too, there's very little excuse _not_ to pick something measurably better.</footnote> The case could probably be made that LLMs are better than the average developer, in many ways.
 But they're definitely not better than a good one with specialized knowledge.